Semester at Sea Lifelong Learning: Educational Tours Abroad

 As a lifelong learner you have many opportunities to be involved with activities both on and off the ship.
 The Lifelong Learning Program is coordinated by a staff member who serves as a liaison with the crew, faculty, staff and students.
 The coordinator assists the lifelong learners with their needs before and during the voyage.
-The coordinator is also there to help organize activities specific to their voyage.
+The coordinator is also there to help organize educational tours, and activities specific to their voyage.
 Lifelong Learners get to chart their own course!

 Extended Family Program